gradytrain/gradytrain.github.io/README.md

-### Hi, you most likely got rerouted to my GitHub page because my home server is down.
+### Hi, you most likely got rerouted to my GitHub page because there was an issue with my domain or my home server is down.

+### Current Hours of Operation are 8 AM to 12 AM Eastern
+### If it is during operation hours than there is an issue with domain routing and I am most likely looking into it.
 ### I am saving energy and resources by turning my self hosted web server off at night.
-The server will be back online at 8 AM Eastern!
+The server should be back online at 7 AM Eastern.

 ### In the mean time, here are the important links: